-The paintings of Peppimenarti are based upon traditional weaving and durrmu (dot body painting) designs.
-These are complemented by the women artists’ pandanus and sand-palm fibre weaving work.
-The women of Peppimenarti are traditionally weavers and have transposed their knowledge of fibre and textiles onto the canvas.
-The results are paintings of intricate, abstract mark- making; some clearly representing syaw (fishnet) and wupun (basket weaving) through layered texture, others resembling fine tapestries.
-The mens’ art lies in the production of body paint designs and cultural articles.
-Many of the male artists paint their inherited didgeridu designs.
+The women of Peppimenarti are traditionally weavers and have transposed their knowledge of fibre and textiles onto canvas.
+The results are paintings of intricate, abstract mark- making; some clearly representing syaw (fishnet) and wupun (basket weaving) through their layered textures, while others resemble fine tapestries.
+The men’s art lies in the production of body paint designs and cultural articles.
+Many of the male artists paint their inherited didgeridoo designs.